Oofles/Log4j-workshop/README.md

 # Log4j Vulnerability: Emulation and Detection

-Welcome to CircleCityCon and today's training!
+Welcome to this lab guide for the Log4j vulnerability.
+This workshop was given at CircleCityCon 2022 and referenced at Suricon 2022.
+Please enjoy!

 The entirety of the instructions will be available in this GitHub Repo.
 To save a copy for reference:
 - `git clone https://github.com/Oofles/Log4j-workshop.git`